achinkv/bitbucket-flow/README.md

 ***
 - This utility could be useful for teams where lot of projects need to be created on a regular basis.
 It provides a way to commit the initial required structure for a project and also manage access to the repository.

-- It currently works with bitbucket using its API.
+- It currently works with Bitbucket using Bitbucket REST API.

 - Access like read, write and admin can be given to selective groups.